 Needless to say, these tests can be difficult to meet; moreover the need for an exemption is wholly preventable if the parties simply resolve their financial affairs promptly.
 In short: it is important to get timely legal advice from an experienced lawyer soon after the decision to separate is made.

 Shulman Law Firm is a Toronto-area firm of experienced Family Lawyers who can provide practical advice and effective representation in connection with separation and divorce.
-Contact us to set up a free consultation.
+Contact us to set up a consultation.